The Twitch Graveyard

 • ☠️ Amazon Music Extension: August 2019 - November 2022

 The Amazon Music Extension was a tool that allowed streamers to play copyrighted music (NOT heard on stream) but instead offered an overlay that would allow their community to click and listen.
 It required both parties to have Amazon Music.
 In light of DMCA issues, it was an option for creators - although it was not widely promoted.
-Usage was probably minimal, and it was discontinued on November 1st, 2022.
+Usage was minimal, and it was discontinued on November 1st, 2022.

 • ☠️ Hosts: July 2014 - October 2022

-• ☠️ Creator Exclusivity*: July 2011 - 2022?
-2023?**
+• ☠️ Creator Exclusivity: July 2011 - 2022 + 2023

 • ☠️ Twitch Identity Tags: May 2021 - August 2022